loginov-rocks/BluetoothTerminal/README.md

 * Supports sending messages longer than the characteristic value size (currently hardcoded to 20 bytes) by splitting the message into chunks and sending them with optional delay.
-* Capable of receiving messages up to 128 bytes, not including the 128th character since it's needed for the null terminator.
+* Capable of receiving messages up to 256 bytes, not including the 256th character since it's needed for the null terminator.
 When the incoming message does not fit the receive buffer the earlier data will be discarded.
 * Implements singleton under the hood, because I have not found a way to set ArduinoBLE event handlers without using static methods.
 However, the public class interface does not expose this detail and is used as a regular class.
 This should not have any problems if using a single object.
-* Planned enhancements: service and characteristic UUIDs, characteristic value size, and receive buffer size configurable.
+* Planned enhancements: service and characteristic UUIDs, characteristic value size configurable.

 ## API